 If the application is lodged at the border or in detention, the BG unit responsible for the border checkpoint or the detention facility is the relevant authority to accept it.
 If the application is lodged in the territory, it can be submitted to any BG unit.
-There is also a possibility to declare an intention to apply for international protection by post for i.e. elderly persons, persons with disabilities, pregnant women, persons in hospitals or imprisoned.
+There is also a possibility to declare an intention to apply for international protection by post for i.e., elderly persons, persons with disabilities, pregnant women, and persons in hospitals or imprisoned.

-When applying for international protection, one has to submit their travel document (e.g. passport) to the SG.
+When applying for international protection, one has to submit their travel document (e.g., passport) to the BG.
 Travel documents are kept by the Head of the Office for Foreigners.
-Asylum seekers are issued a temporary ID document entitling them to stay on the territory of Poland, the Foreigner’s Identity Temporary Certificate (Tymczasowe Zaświadczenie Tożsamości Cudzoziemca).
-The document is initially valid for 90 days – 10 days in case of Dublin returnees – then for 6 months and can be prolonged every 6 months by the Head of the Office for Foreigners until the end of the asylum procedure.
-Due to COVID-19 pandemic, the validity of temporary ID was prolonged automatically until 30 days after the epidemic state in Poland was terminated.
+Asylum seekers are issued a temporary ID document entitling them to stay on the territory of Poland, the Temporary Identity Certificate of a Foreigner (Tymczasowe Zaświadczenie Tożsamości Cudzoziemca).
+The document is initially valid for 90 days (10 days in the case of Dublin returnees).
+The document can be prolonged for 6 months (and every 6 months) by the Head of the Office for Foreigners until the end of the asylum procedure.

-The SG is entitled to inform an asylum seeker that it is impossible to lodge an application for international protection on a day when said individual comes to the SG unit.
+The BG is entitled to inform an asylum seeker that it is impossible to lodge an application for international protection on a day when said individual comes to the BG unit.
 However, the BG must then set a date and place when the application will be accepted.
-In such a situation (e.g. when there is a need to ensure an interpreter is available), the intention to apply for protection is laid down in a protocol and registered and the Border Guard has 3 working days to ensure the application is lodged and registered (in case of massive influx it is 10 working days).
-During this time decision on return cannot be executed.
+In such a situation (e.g., when there is a need to ensure that an interpreter is available), the intention to apply for protection is laid down in a protocol and registered.
+The Border Guard has 3 working days to ensure the application is lodged and registered (in case of a large number of applications, it is 10 working days).
+Decision on return cannot be executed during this time.